Beaufort County School Board votes against a mask mandate

-BEAUFORT COUNTY, SC (WSAV)- Tonight the Beaufort county school board votes against placing a mask mandate in its schools.
+BEAUFORT COUNTY, SC (WSAV)- Thursday night the Beaufort county school board voted against placing a mask mandate in its schools.

 The final vote came out to be 4-5-1 in favor of having no mandate.